-Sweet low carb chocolate pastry with a tender almond flour and mozzarella crust.
+Sweet keto chocolate pastry with a tender almond flour and mozzarella crust.
 Yes, mozzarella!
-It makes the most amazing low carb, keto dough.
+This delicious fathead crust makes an amazing low carb and grain-free pastry.

 Anyone who really knows me knows that I can be a little obsessive about things sometimes.
 It’s not the OCD sort of obsessive; I am not overly neat or super organized and my side of the closet often looks like a bomb exploded in it.
 My car is a little dirty, I don’t shower every day, and sometimes I reuse a pot or a pan multiple times before washing it.
 I figure I am saving water that way.
 So clearly neither hygiene nor personal space are my forms of obsessive.
 But I do get obsessed with ideas and concepts.
 A certain something will get lodged in my brain and I will think about it constantly.
 I will worry that subject like a dog with a bone, unable to shake it or let go until it reaches some sort of conclusion or climax, good or bad.
 Usually good.
 This trait can be a strain for others, especially because I often have to discuss my obsession with someone at length.
 I can’t get it out of my head until I’ve gone over it a few times, from every conceivable angle.
 I am sure I’ve driven a good friend to the brink once in a while.
 And my husband puts up with a lot of it.
 Give the man a medal.